arthurOmanko/VRKoumeiTool/README.md

 ## [Requirements]
 - Game updated with the last patch and DLC installed.
 - Installed and set up SteamVR.
-- public VRmod (by Eurth) or improved VRmod (one with IBL&LRE made by arthurOmanko).
+- public HoneySelect VRmod (by Eurth) or improved HoneySelect VRmod (one with IBL&LRE made by arthurOmanko).

 ## [Mod Settings]
 - Setting: